-We expect that representatives of EY will be present at the Annual Meeting.
+Representatives of EY will be present at the Annual Meeting.
 The EY representatives will have the opportunity to make a statement if they desire to do so, and we expect that they will be available to respond to appropriate questions.

-The Board of Directors recommends a vote FOR the proposal to ratify the selection of EY as our independent public accounting firm for 2015.
+The Board of Directors recommends a vote FOR the proposal to ratify the selection of EY as our independent public accounting firm for 2016.